kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 * The container will stop, and because we used the `--rm` flag, it will also be automatically removed.

-If you donwnload the repository into a folder:

-1. Double click Build.bat, wait for it to finish
-2. Double click Run.bat to launch

 ## License:
 - GPL-3.0